 Choose the right version for you

-There are two versions of this particular model (the four SEND groupings defined in the Code were divided into two SEND career groups):
+There are two versions of this particular model (the four SEND groupings defined in the Code of Practice were divided into two SEND career groups):

 - Version 1 – for SEND career group 1 students with communication/interaction or cognition and learning difficulties who typically will not take GCSEs/Level 2 qualifications.
 NB: this model is not wholly relevant for students with highly complex needs such as PMLD.